Sagarika: Early singing

-Acting career
+Actin

 Along with singing, Sagarika acted her first Bengali-language film "Shyam Saheb" in 1986.
 Later, she acted few Bollywood and regional films as well as guest appearances in regional films such as Biyer Phool (1996), Prem Aru Prem (2002), Jonaki Mon (2002), two Assamese film and Inteqam: The Perfect Game (2004).
 She did not appear in any film in 2005 or 2006.
 Her only film in 2007 was Kalishankar (2007), a Bengali film (opposite Prosenjit Chatterjee and Swastika Mukherjee).
 In the same year, she initially made a supporting role in the Bollywood film Life in a Metro, however, her scene was cut during the editing process.

 Personal life

-Sagarika Martin Da Costa married UK-Italian businessman, entrepreneur and event manager Martin Da Costa on 4 February 2002 and she currently lives in Rome, Italy since 2015.
-They have two sons, Joshua Da Costa and Michel Da Costa.
+Sagarika married Portugal born event manager Martin Da Costa on 4 February 2002.

+She is a close friend of actress and singer Raageshwari Loomba, Suchitra Krishnamoorthi, Suchitra Pillai, and make-up artist Pallavi Symons.